-The answer: Introducing an HR hotline, also known as an ethics hotline, whistleblower hotline and/or complaint hotline, where employees can report misconduct, violations, unethical behavior, violence, and any other complaints within the workplace.
+The answer: Introducing an anonymous HR hotline, also known as an ethics hotline, whistleblower hotline and/or complaint hotline, where employees can report misconduct, violations, unethical behavior, violence, and any other complaints within the workplace.
 The HR Hotline allows employees the choice to report their concerns anonymously to a third-party HR representative who researches and/or investigates the situation and notifies the business of the issue(s).

 Advantages of HR hotlines: